RetroReversing/retroReversing/pages/About.md

 # Why learn Reverse Engineering?
 Reverse engineering has been an integral part of the game industry from the very start, whether it was game developers reverse engineering the console to rival companies reversing each other games, reversing was a vital skill.

+## Retrogame Archeology
+Retrogame Archeology is a term coined by Associate Professor John Aycokc from the University of Calgary.

+He highlights the benefits of looking under the hood of old games in this excellent video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/k6PWZh0MJ1Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
 # Site specific
 This section aims to answer questions as to why the site is setup the way it is, what content should be included in the site and what is out of scope or better covered on other websites.